 The history of Oenolpi Winery

-Timotheos told me how his family had bought the estate in the 1960’s when the wealthy families on Zakynthos were hit by the shortage of labour after the terrible earthquake of 1953, when so many Zakynthian families migrated abroad in search of a better life.
+Timotheos told me how his family had bought the estate in the 1960s.
+At that time wealthy families on Zakynthos were hit by the shortage of labour after the terrible earthquake of 1953, when so many Zakynthian families migrated abroad in search of a better life.

 As well as the existing local grape varieties and mainstream varieties such as Cabernet Sauvignon, the estate also includes olive trees and Corinthian grapes for raisins.
 In order to build up the family business, Timotheos studied wine making in Athens where he met Christina-Maria, who was also studying Oenology.